Request For Proposals:

 - References: Use a standard citation format of your choosing.

 - CV: (1 page per investigator)

 Funding decisions will be made on the basis of overall scientific merit, relevance to the fields of soil and environmental microbiology, and availability of funds.
-A sample evaluation template is included in the proposal document.
-We expect the review panel will be held late May / early June, and funds should be made available mid-June 2018.
+A sample evaluation template is attached at the end of this document.
+We expect the review panel will be held late June, and funds should be made available mid-July 2019.